Rulebook (17th Edition)

 Used as a verb, the word target instructs on how to select the targets of a sub-ability.
 Used as a noun, target or targets refers to all cards which have been selected by the aforementioned target selection text within the same sub-ability.
 (Each sub-ability is on a separate sentence within the ability and designates its own targets separately.
 If a sub-ability does not explicitly instruct on how to select targets, it has no targets and any effects that would do something to targets has no effect.)

 It is not possible to “stack” a sub-ability's effects by targeting one card multiple times within the same sub-ability.
-For example, if an ability targets 2 in-play cards and places 1 counter on each target, but there is only 1 in-play minion to target, you still can only place 1 counter on said minion.
+For example, if an ability targets 2 on-field minions and places 1 counter on each target, but there is only 1 on-field minion to target, you still can only place 1 counter on said minion.

 You

-As used in card text, you and yourself always refer to the player who is using the card in question, i.e. its controller or the player summoning or casting it, regardless of who its owner is.
-Similarly, your always refers to that player's field, and cards whose controller is that player.
+You and yourself always refer to the player who is using the card in question, i.e. its controller or the player summoning or casting it, regardless of who its owner is.
+Similarly, your always refers to that player's play area, and minions whose controller is that player, regardless of who their owners are.

 Refurbished and Pruned Cards